Nondiscrimination in District Programs and Activities

 District programs and activities shall be free of any racially derogatory or discriminatory school or athletic team names, mascots, or nicknames.

-Annually, the Superintendent or designee shall review district programs and activities to ensure the removal of any derogatory or discriminatory name, image, practice, or other barrier that may unlawfully prevent an individual or group in any of the protected categories stated above from accessing district programs and activities.
+The Superintendent and/or staff regularly monitor district programs and activities to ensure the removal of any derogatory or discriminatory name, image, practice, or other barrier that may unlawfully prevent an individual or group in any of the protected categories stated above from accessing district programs and activities.
 The Superintendent or designee shall take prompt, reasonable actions to remove any identified barrier.
-The Superintendent or designee shall report the findings and recommendations to the Board after each review.
+The Superintendent or designee shall report the findings and recommendations to the Board as appropriate.

-All allegations of unlawful discrimination in district programs and activities shall be brought, investigated, and resolved in accordance with Board Policy 1312.3 - Uniform Complaint Procedures.
+All complaints alleging unlawful discrimination in district programs and activities shall be investigated and resolved in accordance with Board Policy 1312.3 - Uniform Complaint Procedures, for students, and Board Rule 4030 – Nondiscrimination in Employment, for employees.

-Pursuant to 34 CFR 104.8 and 34 CFR 106.9, the Superintendent or designee shall notify students, parents/guardians, employees, employee organizations, applicants for admission and employment, and sources of referral for applicants about the district's policy on nondiscrimination and related complaint procedures.
-Such notification shall be included in the annual parental notification distributed pursuant to Education Code 48980 and, as applicable, in announcements, bulletins, catalogs, handbooks, application forms, or other materials distributed by the district.
+Pursuant to 34 CFR 104.8 and 34 CFR 106.8, the Superintendent or designee shall notify students, parents/guardians, employees, employee organizations, applicants for admission and employment, and sources of referral for applicants about the district's policy on nondiscrimination and related complaint procedures.
+Such notification shall be included in the annual parental notification distributed pursuant to Board Policy 5145.6 – Parent/Guardian Notifications and, as applicable, in announcements, bulletins, catalogs, handbooks, application forms, or other materials distributed by the district.
 The notification shall also be posted on the district's website and social media and in district schools and offices, including staff lounges, student government meeting rooms, and other prominent locations as appropriate.

 The district's nondiscrimination policy and related informational materials shall be published in a format that parents/guardians can understand.
 In addition, when 15 percent or more of a school's students speak a single primary language other than English, those materials shall be translated into that other language.